CMC surfaces of revolution, Elliptic curves, Weierstrass-$\wp$ functions, and Algebraicity: Acknowledgment

 \section{Acknowledgment}

-Rukmini Dey would like to acknowledge the support of the project no. RTI4001 of the Department of Atomic Energy, Government of India.
+Rukmini Dey would like to acknowledge the support of Department of Atomic Energy, Government of India, under project no. RTI4001.
 Rahul Kumar Singh would like to acknowledge the external grant he has obtained, namely MATRICS (File No. MTR/2023/000990) that has been sanctioned by the SERB.